tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-2/index.md

 ## Character Classes

 Our lexer will have to produce tokens composed of more than just a single character of input.
 Integers, for example.
 We want to accept things like `3`, `234`, `2239034`.
-Integer litterals can be arbitrary strings of digits.
+Integer literals can be arbitrary strings of digits.
 To handle this, our lexer needs to enter a different "mode", or "state" as soon as it sees a digit.
 Instead of immediately producing some output, it instead shifts to a mode where it tries to consume the digits that remain, and only "breaks out" once it sees something that isn't a digit.
-At that point, it can produce the token for that integer litteral, and return back to its initial state.
+At that point, it can produce the token for that integer literal, and return back to its initial state.

 Many more of the tokens we produce will involve multiple characters.
-For example, to match out against a string litteral like `"Hello World"`, we need to realize that a string litteral is happening when we see Athe `"`, and then keep on consuming characters for that litteral until we see the closing `"`.
+For example, to match out against a string literal like `"Hello World"`, we need to realize that a string literal is happening when we see Athe `"`, and then keep on consuming characters for that literal until we see the closing `"`.

 Quite a few tokens in our language will be keywords.
 For example, `let`, `where`, `data`, `type`.
 These can be consumed using "modes" or "states" as well.
 For example, when we see an `l`, our lexer could enter a mode